This website uses cookies to enhance the user experience.

 Is Power Apps Free?

-Power Apps is included in most Microsoft 365 and Office 365 business plans, but with some limitations.
-There are also standalone Power Apps per-app and per-user plans for more advanced features and higher data storage needs.
+Power Apps is included in most Microsoft 365 and Office 365 business plans, though with some limitations around data storage and advanced features.
+Standalone per-app and per-user plans are available for organisations with more complex requirements.

-Microsoft also offers a Power Apps Developer Plan, which is completely free and gives individuals full access to build and test apps in a personal development environment.
-This is an excellent starting point for anyone learning the platform.
+Microsoft also offers a Power Apps Developer Plan, which is completely free and gives individuals full access to build and test apps in a personal development environment — an excellent starting point for anyone who wants to explore the platform before committing to anything.
+If you're unsure what your current Microsoft 365 licencing already includes, that's often the first and most valuable conversation to have.

 Why Power Apps Is Growing So Fast

-The rise of low-code development tools isn't a passing trend.
-IT backlogs keep growing and the demand for digital tools is noticeably accelerating across every industry, and there has to be a quick answer.
-So it’s no surprise that organisations are turning to platforms like Power Apps to minimise development cost and time.
+The rise of low-code development isn't a passing trend.
+IT backlogs keep growing, the demand for digital tools is accelerating across every industry, and organisations need a way to bridge the gap between what their development teams can realistically deliver and what the business actually needs.

-Microsoft Power Apps is one of the most practical tools available to businesses that want to move quickly, reduce reliance on manual processes, and build software that fits their exact needs.
+Power Apps is one of the most practical tools available to businesses that want to move quickly, reduce reliance on manual processes, and build software that fits their exact needs rather than a generic template someone else designed.

 Let's Connect.Interested in learning more about our services?
 Get in touch with us today!